3vot/3vot-cli/readme.md

 ```
 3vot register
 ```
+CLI will create a folder, here we call it 'PROJECT_ROOT'

 ### Download an Example

 ```
-3vot download --app d3demo
+3vot download --app todo
 ```
-1. CLI will ask for the profile: 3vot
+1. CLI will ask for the profile: tutorial
 2. Hit Enter for other options

 ### Upload to your Sandbox